umeshbapat/Umesh-Bapat-Portfolio/README.md

   * Lead the contractor hiring process in RP to continue growing the teams strategically
     * Owned the method
     * Worked with vendor teams to clarify the expectations
     * Tweaked the process when needed - one round vs two rounds, pausing the hiring

+  * Test